klahnakoski/jsLayout/README.md

 Appendix B: Non-Solution
 ------------------------

-Meta-CSS languages add a layer on top of CSS to solve the magic number problem; allowing the programmer to assign them to variables.
-The end result reduces redundancy, but is more abstract, and more complicated!
+CSS-preprocessors solve the magic number problem with variables, and improve the clarity of styling code, but do not solve the layout problem.